Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

 \section{Method}

-In Section~\ref{subsec:welbl}, we review the algorithm for mapping an RF onto an NN with two hidden layers ~\cite{Sethi1990,Welbl14}.
-In Section~\ref{subsec:RFvsCNN}, we introduce the relationship between RFs with contextual features and CNNs.
-In Section~\ref{subsec:forward-map}, we describe our main contribution, namely how to map a stack of RFs onto a deep CNN.
-In Section~\ref{subsec:back-map}, we describe our second contribution, namely an algorithm for mapping our deep CNN back onto the original RF stack, with updated parameters.
+Our contributions build upon the mapping of a DF to a NN with two hidden layers as proposed in~\cite{Sethi1990,Welbl14}.
+In Section~\ref{subsec:welbl} we briefly review this mapping, adopting the notation of \cite{Welbl14} for consistency.
+In Section~\ref{subsec:forward-map}, we describe our main contribution, namely how to map a stack of DFs onto a deep ConvNet.
+In Section~\ref{subsec:back-map}, we describe our second contribution, an algorithm for mapping our deep ConvNet back onto the original DF stack, with updated parameters.